 “I did not have any money to commute to the health centre and could not take the TB drugs on an empty stomach.”
 Anne told the public health officials who visited her.

-Clients on MDR treatment often need a social support structure if they are to succesfully adhere to their treatment.
+Clients on MDR treatment often need a social support structure if they are to successfully adhere to their treatment.
 The USAID funded Tuberculosis Accelerated Response and Care (TB ARC) activity has a detailed plan of action to scale-up the availability of social support to MDR TB clients across the country.
 This social support includes nutritional support and transport reimbursement for patients to travel to health facilities as well as support to health care workers to facilitate home-based Directly Observed Treatment (DOTs).

 Without this kind of social support, MDR clients like Anne can easily slip through the cracks and continue to transmit the drug resistant strain of TB.
 Through TB ARC support, Anne can now access some funds every month to travel to the nearest health facility for treatment and buy some food for herself and her family.
 TB ARC further supports MDR clients like Anne to access high quality laboratory investigations to keep track of their progress.